isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Sediment in which at least 50 percent of the primary and/or recrystallized constituents are phosphate minerals.
+- Sediment in which at least 50 percent of the primary and/or recrystallized constituents are phosphate minerals.

 - **Source:**
 SLTTs 2004